tendermint/coding/README.md

 Last, but definitely not least, is the architecture.
 You can have the best tested, instruments, and stable code, but if the fundamental design of the system (aka architecture) was poorly thought out, it will not be able to go far.

-This is very much an art, and considers how data flws through the system, how to divide responsibilities, which layers can be abstracted and which are intrinsic to the system, etc.  I mean the high-level architecture of the entire tendermint project is basically:
+This is very much an art, and considers how data flows through the system, how to divide responsibilities, which layers can be abstracted and which are intrinsic to the system, etc.  I mean the high-level architecture of the entire tendermint project is basically:

   * A blockchain is simply consensus on a unique global ordering of events.
   * This consensus can efficiently be implemented using BFT and PoS